elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ### Vectorization

 Earlier we talked about the speed of operations on arrays.
-Once of the tricks Numpy uses to speed things up is *vectorization*.
+One of the tricks NumPy uses to speed things up is *vectorization*.
 Vectorization is where you apply a calculation to each element in an array, without having to use a for loop.
 In addition to speeding things up, this can result in more natural, readable code.
 Let's look at some examples.